 Available At: Amazon

 Lexar 128GB A2 Micro SD Memory Card is a great storage option for your digital devices.
-It offers fast write speeds of up to 95MB per second and is compatible with most Android smartphones, tablets, action cameras, drones and more.
-With its extended usage time and large capacity, this memory card lets you store plenty of photos, videos and other files quickly and easily.
-Durable construction ensures that it can handle changing temperatures, shock and vibration so you can rest assured that your files are safe and secure.
+It offers fast write speeds of up to 95MB per second and is compatible with most Android smartphones, tablets, action cameras, drones, and more.
+With its extended usage time and large capacity, this memory card lets you store many photos, videos, and other files quickly and easily.
+Durable construction ensures that it can handle changing temperatures, shock, and vibration, so you can rest assured that your files are safe and secure.

 Samsung EVO Plus Micro SD Memory Card